Mayor Dan Plato writes to President Ramaphosa on Cape Town land invasions

 “The ANC is disturbed by these developments as some of these pieces of land are earmarked for development and building houses.

-“The ANC is against land invasions and condemns it in the strongest possible terms,” the party said in a statement.@MarvinCharles17
+“The ANC is against land invasions and condemns it in the strongest possible terms,” the party said in a statement.

 Cape Argus